dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 An approach pioneered in the [Calvin 2012](http://cs.yale.edu/homes/thomson/publications/calvin-sigmod12.pdf) and [Bohm 2014](https://arxiv.org/pdf/1412.2324.pdf) projects in the context of distributed databases is the foundation of much of what follows.
 The insightful idea in those projects is to simplify concurrency management by disseminating pre-ordered batches (akin to blocks) of transactions along with pre-estimates of their read- and write- sets.
 Every database partition can then autonomously execute transactions according to the block pre-order, each transaction waiting only for read dependencies on earlier transactions in the block.
-The [first DiemVM parallel executor](https://github.com/diem/diem/issues/8829) implements this approach but it relies on a static transaction analyzer to pre-estimate read/write-sets which is time consuming.
+The [first DiemVM parallel executor](https://github.com/diem/diem/issues/8829) implements this approach but it relies on a static transaction analyzer to pre-estimate read/write-sets which is time consuming and can be inexact.

 Another work by [Dickerson et al. 2017](https://arxiv.org/abs/1702.04467) provides a link from traditional database concurrency to smart-contract parallelism.
 In that work, a consensus *leader* (or *miner*) pre-computes a parallel execution serialization by